 The State of Louisiana has a dog bite statute, Louisiana Civil Code article 2321, which provides as follows:

 The owner of an animal is answerable for the damage caused by the animal.
 However, he is answerable for the damage only upon a showing that he knew or, in the exercise of reasonable care, should have known that his animal’s behavior would cause damage, that the damage could have been prevented by the exercise of reasonable care, and that he failed to exercise such reasonable care.
 Nonetheless, the owner of a dog is strictly liable for damages for injuries to persons or property caused by the dog and which the owner could have prevented and which did not result from the injured person’s provocation of the dog.
 Nothing in this Article shall preclude the court from the application of the doctrine of res ipsa loquitur in an appropriate case.

-A person who is injured by a dog in Louisiana also may use the other common grounds for liability.
-They are scienter, negligence, and negligence per se.
 For further information about these causes of action, see Legal Rights of Dog Bite Victims in the USA.